Register for insurance duty

 The types of insurance where payment of duty is needed are:

-- General insurance—any insurance that applies wholly or partly in Queensland, other than compulsory third party insurance, accident insurance and life insurance
+- General insurance—any insurance that applies wholly or partly in Queensland, other than CTP insurance, accident insurance and life insurance

 - Life insurance—insurance that applies to the life, or an event relating to the life, of a person living in Queensland when the policy is issued